erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 ### Fetch

 After parsing some pages of the column of *cankaoxiaoxi.com*, I found that the multipage is powered by `AJAX`.
-The site send an asynchronous request to get a `json` file, in whitch `json.data` is what we want.
+The site sends an asynchronous request to get a `json` file, in which `json.data` is what we want.

 ```python
 start_urls = ['http://app.cankaoxiaoxi.com/?app=shlist&controller=milzuixin&action=world&page=1&pagesize=20']
 ```

-I want to deal with it simpily.
+I want to deal with it simply.
 So just extract all links of the list.

 ```python
 body = response.body[1:-1]